-Replacing a ceiling rose is a job that can be carried out by a competent DIYer, but as always if you are not confident use the services of an electrician.
+Replacing a ceiling rose is a job that can be carried out by a competent DIYer, but as always, if you’re not confident working with electricity you should use the services of a reliable electrician.

 - Side cutters (snips)

 - Insulated medium size screwdriver

 - Wire strippers

 - Marker pen

 - Either test lamps or a meter to confirm the electrical supply to the ceiling rose is isolated